The Ketogains method: Your ultimate guide to gaining muscle and losing fat on a ketogenic diet

 Can you build muscle on keto?

 The short answer to this is “Yes, so long as you have enough protein”.
-If you are consuming a low carbohydrate intake, your body can get the glucose it needs from your protein.
-Hence, you may need to top up with more protein to compensate for the protein that will be lost to glucose.
+If you are consuming a low carbohydrate intake, your body can get the glucose it needs from protein.
+Hence, you may need to top up with more protein to compensate for the protein that will be converted to glucose.

 Carbs as a limit